EngAhmedWaleed/He5o-Overhaul/README.md

 # Changes
+* Apadana: Additional Enovy when you build a Wonder in any of your cities.

 * Bolshoi Theatre: 2 slots for writing, 2 slots for music (up from 1/1).

 * Broadway : +50% Culture in this city instead of +20%.